wrhansen/wes-django-template/{{cookiecutter.__project_slug}}/README.md

 This project comes with a dockerfile and docker compose setup for local development.
 Use the following docker compose commands:

-* first time use: `just init` -- to setup the project space before running any docker commands
+* first time use: `cp env.template .env` -- to create the .env file
 * `docker compose up` -- start up the docker containers, including the web server and database.
 * visit `http://localhost:8000` in a web browser